docker/docs/engine/reference/commandline/service_scale.md

 ### Scale a service

-Scales a service both up and down to the desired number of replicas.
-Even though the command returns directly, actual scaling of the service may take some time.
-To keep a service active but have no instances of it you can scale it to 0.
+Scales one or more service either up or down to the desired number of replicas.
+The command will return immediatly, but the actual scaling of the service may take some time.
+To stop all replicas of a service while keeping the service active in the swarm you can set the scale to 0.

 For example, the following command scales the "frontend" service to 50 tasks.